sphinxteam/tramp/README.md

 ## Acknowledgments

-The SPHINX team acknowledges funding from:
+Both the SPHINX team and the SMILE team acknowledges funding from:

 ![](logos.png)